warp-build/warp/manual/blog/First Contact.md

 ### From Tasks to Goals

-Just like we moved from Imperative to Declarative programming because it helped us focus on _what_ we wanted to accomplish (which was way easier to think about) than _how_ it was going to happen, I think its time we move up this ladder in the software build cycle.
+Just like we moved from Imperative to Declarative programming because it helped us focus on _what_ we wanted to accomplish (which was way easier to think about) rather than _how_ it was going to happen, I think its time we move up this ladder in the software build cycle.